 My three-year-old granddaughter loves dandelions.
 It is her mission in life to pick every dandelion she sees.
-She thinks they are beautiful.
+She thinks they are beautiful and highly prized.
 With great pride, she presents her bright yellow bouquets to her mother, who is instructed to put them in water to keep them pretty.
 In her world, the only thing better than a blooming dandelion is a dandelion that has gone to seed.
-The seed-filled puff balls are picked and the seeds blown, sometimes with a few getting stuck to her little lips.
+The seed-filled puff balls are picked and the seeds blown, sometimes with a few sticking to her little lips.
 Dandelions bring her joy.

 I heard a radio commercial this year asking people to allow dandelions to bloom because they are one of the first and most vital nectar sources for pollination.
 They serve a very important purpose.
 Without them, we might not have other plant species we love or foods we enjoy.
 We can take a lesson from the lowly dandelion.